vijitVM/Machine-Learning-/README.md

      * Gaaussian Solver
      * Cholesky Decomposition Solver
      * QR Decomposition
- * Linear regression  to perform the following
+ * Logistic Regression to perform the following
-     * Gaaussian Solver
+     * Simple SGA and SGD
-     * Cholesky Decomposition Solver
+     * SGA and SGD using Bold Driver Step Length
-     * QR Decomposition
+     * SGA and SGD using Adagrad Step Length